 All through the Slate article, the underlying implication is that schools would automatically serve children as well or even better than homeschooling.
 That illiterate children would automatically become literate in school.
 That abused children would automatically be identified, embraced, and rescued.
 That the state would undoubtedly fix whatever problems a homeschooled child might be facing.

-I still believe that to address child abuse, improving social services agencies and aiming to change the particular culture that gave rise to the problems the adult homeschoolers of CRHE experienced would be a better approach than increased homeschooling regulation.
-Or how about working to make corporal punishment illegal, which according to a recent NBC report, is technically legal in all 50 states and legal in schools in 19.
+Improving social services agencies and aiming to change the particular culture that gave rise to the problems the adult homeschoolers of CRHE experienced would undoubtedly be a better approach to solving the problem of child abuse than increased homeschooling regulation.
+Or how about working to abolish corporal punishment, which according to a recent NBC report, is technically legal in all 50 states and legal in schools in 19.
 Instead, CRHE has chosen to take HSLDA on in the legal and political arena, and in the process they expect the rest of us to accept increased regulation, because why would anyone who cares about children disagree with it?

 One reason is that so far, I’ve seen no evidence that increased regulation would be an effective solution.
 In fact, when one considers the much-publicized failures of social services agencies to protect children, and the failure of public schools to adequately educate so many students, there’s every reason to believe that it wouldn’t.
 What it would most certainly do is cost money and resources, and potentially make it more difficult for families to choose their own homeschooling methods.